General State of the Market

-This means the rulings adopted by member states’ courts are enforceable in Portugal without any previous revision or confirmation by the national courts.
+This means the rulings adopted by member states’ courts (excluding Denmark)are enforceable in Portugal without any previous revision or confirmation by the national courts.

-In spite of that, it may be necessary to present a request in the court for the purpose of the registration of the foreign declaration of insolvency in the Portuguese Land Registry and Insolvency Register.
+In spite of this, it may be necessary to present a request in court for the purpose of the registration of the foreign declaration of insolvency in the Portuguese Land Registry and Insolvency Register.

-In any case, the said rulings shall produce in Portugal the same effects as under the law of the State of the opening of proceedings.
+In any case, said rulings produce the same effects in Portugal as under the law of the State of the opening of proceedings.